Dictionary of Revolutionary Marxism

 Reality shows otherwise, and even bourgeois economists are forced to admit the existence of “output gaps” between actual production and potential production.

-See also: CAPACITY UTILIZATION RATES, OKUN’S LAW
+See also: CAPACITY UTILIZATION RATES, HYSTERESIS, OKUN’S LAW

 POTTIER, Eugène (1816-1887)